wanzhixiao/ODCRN/README.md

 # Description
-A nerual network for origin-destination traffic flow prediction based on DCRNN
+A neural network for origin-destination traffic flow prediction based on DCRNN